-Transient synovitis of the hip is a temporary irritation of the tissue that lines the hip joint.
-It can cause pain and difficulty when walking.
+Transient synovitis of the hip is short term pain and swelling of the hip joint.

 |Hip Bone and Local Musculature|

 Transient synovitis of the hip is more common in children between the ages of 3 and 8.
 It is also more common in boys.

 Symptoms may be:

 - Sudden pain in the hip, groin, or thigh

 - Pain when putting weight on the side that has pain

 - Problems walking and standing

 You will be asked about your child’s symptoms and health history.
 A physical exam will be done.
 This is often enough to make the diagnosis.